 “This is an amazing achievement for UC,” said Professor Paddy Nixon, President and Vice-Chancellor of the University.
 “Education is the key to addressing inequality and as a civic university it is our role to ensure we have a warm, living community that supports all our students and staff, and that the research we do impacts the real world.”

-Benchmarking ourselves against universities from around the world, contributes to continued improvement and demonstrates that UC is making positive strides in achieving its sustainable development goals in Canberra, affecting change in Australia and is well positioned in its efforts among peers on the international stage.
+Benchmarking ourselves against universities from around the world, contributes to continued improvement and demonstrates that UC is making positive strides in achieving its sustainable development goals in Canberra, effecting change in Australia and is well positioned in its efforts among peers on the international stage.

 Now in its third year, the THE Impact Rankings is the only system in the world that ranks universities according to how they measure up to the United Nations’ Sustainable Development Goals (SDGs), comparing institutions across research, outreach and stewardship in various categories.